openid/OpenID4VP/openid-connect-4-verifiable-presentations-1_0.md

 ## User Authentication using Verifiable Credentials

 Clients intending to authenticate the end-user utilizing a claim in a verifable credential MUST ensure this claim is stable for the end-user as well locally unique and never reassigned within the credential issuer to another end-user.
-Such a claim MUST also only be used in combination with the issuer identifier to ensure global uniqueness and to prevent attacks where an attacker obtains the same claim from a different issuer and tries to impersonate the legimate user.
+Such a claim MUST also only be used in combination with the issuer identifier to ensure global uniqueness and to prevent attacks where an attacker obtains the same claim from a different issuer and tries to impersonate the legitimate user.

 #  Examples